-Whether you need a mini tummy tuck, a full tummy tuck or a body lift, the surgeon and hospital staff must be paid for their time.
+Whether you need a mini tummy tuck, a full tummy tuck or a body lift, the surgeon, anaesthetist and hospital staff must be paid for their time.
 The longer it takes in the operating room, the more costly the procedure.
 Since insurance doesn’t cover tummy tuck surgery in many cases, there is a good chance you’ll have to pay out of pocket.
 Knowing how long the surgery takes gives you an idea of what to expect in terms of cost if you are deciding between two procedures.

 Longer procedures are more complex.
-A surgery may be longer because you are getting liposuction or separated ab muscles repair in addition to loose skin removal.
+Surgery may be longer because you are getting liposuction or separated ab muscles repair in addition to loose skin removal.
 Some tummy tuck surgeries are major operations, but not all.
 A mini tummy tuck can be a 1-hour operation.
 A full tummy tuck or body lift is going to take several hours longer.
 And there are many different types of tummy tucks in between.

 These variables mean the cost of a quick operation like a mini tummy tuck will be quite different from a 6-hour operation.
 It also depends on what’s been done during your tummy tuck.
 So if you have muscle separation, hernias or other things that need to be fixed, it will cost more and increase operating room time.